Browse all reviews by letter A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0 - 9

 This Happy Breed

-With fine direction by David Lean from Noel Coward's play, it's a carefully detailed production although surprisingly in its historical survey it leap-frogs almost entirely over the Great Depression.
+With fine direction by David Lean whose script he adapted from Noel Coward's 1939 play of the same name, it's a carefully detailed production although surprisingly given its historical ambitions it leap-frogs almost entirely over the Great Depression.
 The self-conscious patriotism is delivered without visible irony with the hard-working women loyally keeping the home fires burning whilst the cheerily dutiful men trot off to work, occasionally indulging in alcohol-nurtured camaraderie, their collective existences punctuated by interminable cups of tea.

-There's a creepily fascinating aspect to it all insofar as chronic dullness should engender such narcissism (Johnny Speight would have much fun with this class-ridden Weltanschauung in the late 60s with the less benign character of Alf Garnett) but this over-arching self-awareness is very much part of Coward's appeal (he came from such a background himself and no doubt had a kind of hate-love relationship to it).
+There's a creepily fascinating aspect to it all insofar as chronic dullness should engender such narcissism (Johnny Speight would have much fun with this class-ridden Weltanschauung in the mid-1960s with the less benign character of Alf Garnett in the teleseries, Til Death Us Do Part) but this smug self-awareness is very much part of Coward's appeal (he came from such a background himself and no doubt had a kind of hate-love relationship to it).

-Robert Newton and Celia Johnson play in the leads, Frank and Ethel Gibbons, whilst Stanley Holloway and John Mills (who rather ludicrously starts off playing a 21 year old, indeed, most of the young’uns appear to be about decade older than they should be) lend thei dutifully cheery support.
-Its put-the-kettle-on-mother smallness is enough to drive one mad, or in the case of one of the Gibbons daughters, Vi (Eileen Erskine) into the arms of a married man and from thence to a shameful flight to France, that well-known land of unbridled carnality ("disgusting" as Grandma puts it when a letter arrives with a French stamp on it).
+Robert Newton and Celia Johnson play the parents, Frank and Ethel Gibbons, whilst Stanley Holloway and John Mills (who rather ludicrously starts off playing a 21 year old, indeed, most of the young’uns appear to be about decade older than they should be) lend their dutifully cheery support.
+Its put-the-kettle-on-mother mundanity is enough to drive one mad, or in the case of one of the Gibbons daughters, Queenie (Kay Walsh), into the arms of a married man and from thence to a shameful flight to France, that well-known land of unbridled carnality ("disgusting" as Grandma puts it when a letter arrives with a French stamp on it).

 back